 As the Commission’s latest data shows, the EU Chemicals Industry is a frontrunner in the clean Hydrogen Economy.
 Hydrogen is already massively used by the chemical industry as feedstock, for example, but the conventional production method generates a lot of emissions.
 The sector already has the technical abilities to produce climate-friendly hydrogen via alternative production methods, like with fossil-free energy or from natural gas without CO2 emissions, but the cost of such production remains too high compared to the conventional hydrogen production.
 Cefic therefore welcome the increase in the size of the Innovation Fund as well as the introduction of additional supporting instruments such as Carbon Contracts for Difference, as introduced in the ‘Fit for 55’ package and the ETS revision.
 The development of a hydrogen economy where the production of climate-friendly hydrogen is affordable and supported by effective infrastructure will be crucial to unlocking the potential of climate-friendly hydrogen in Europe.

+The European chemical industry has the ambition to become climate neutral by 2050.
 We agree with the European Commission that accelerated deployment of a clean hydrogen economy will be essential to make the energy transition succeed.
 Europe needs a Hydrogen Strategy that will scale-up the production and use of climate-friendly hydrogen, helping the chemical industry to significantly reduce its GHG footprint.
 For this strategy to deliver, Cefic calls on the European Commission to consider the following:

 - The cost of production of climate-friendly hydrogen needs to be reduced to compete with current sources of energy production.